 A click on the image acts like the “next” button in this page, but additionally opens the relevant arena games section.
 So i.e., if clicked on the “slots” image, the user will get the Games page, with the Slots area open in it.

-Dropdown list – listing the possible arenas to choose from, from a pre-defined list of options, relevant to that sub-brand.
+Dropdown list – listing the possible arenas to choose from, from a pre-defined list of options, relevant to that skin.

 In addition to the pre-define list of options, there will be an option to choose a specific game that will take the arena’s place.
 Details about this screen in the following sections.